isb-cgc/readthedocs/docs/source/sections/gcp-info/WorkflowWithGCSFUSE.rst

 This guide recommends your VM be created with: **Ubuntu 16.04 LTS**, and with the **Allow full access to all Cloud APIs** option.

-.. note:: it's very important to have a VM big enough, or your gcsfuse will not mount properly.
+.. note:: It's very important to have a VM big enough, or your gcsfuse will not mount properly.

 Step 2: installing gcsfuse
 ==========================